EVHaste/haste-makes-waste/_posts/2020-11-20-transgender-day-of-remembrance.markdown

 I hope something you learned has inspired you to take action.
 It's a lot of information, for sure, but don't worry, *I will repost it until the heat death of the universe.*

+This article was originally shared internally at WillowTree, and was made possible by the combined research of many excellent people, including: **Fynn, Madeleine, Jenny, Ralph, Cyan, Spud, Teresa, Christine**, and a handful of mysterious benefactors from the WillowTree Pride ERG.
+Their input was invaluable.
+Special thanks to the **Trees of Color ERG**'s Juneteenth production, from whom we borrowed this structure.

 May you ever be a force for good, who loves and cherishes others for what makes them unique.

 Have a wonderful weekend! ❤